Skip to content

 Token generation

-generate_api_token() is a static method on Paperless.
-The optional custom-client argument was renamed from session to client:
+generate_api_token() is now a module-level function importable from pypaperless, no longer a static method on PaperlessClient.
+The optional custom-client argument was also renamed from session to client.

 token = await Paperless.generate_api_token(url, username, password, session=my_session)